Are your Looker Studio dashboards suddenly breaking down?

 Who is impacted?

-Secondly we should ask ourselves the question of whether GA360 users can still confidently rely on the Looker Studio GA4 connector.
-After all, paying a minimum of $50,000 a year for the license gets you 10 times as many tokens than free users have.
+Secondly, we should ask ourselves the question of whether GA360 users can still confidently rely on the Looker Studio GA4 connector.
+After all, paying a minimum of $50,000 a year for the licence gets you 10 times as many tokens than free users have.
 The answer unfortunately is ambiguous.
 Small and medium sized users of the tool are probably going to be ok while larger sized users will experience the same issues as free users.

 Take the scenario described below.
 Do you find your company’s situation to be similar to the picture painted below?
 If so, being a GA360 client will not be your saving grace and you will run into quota issues.